 It had been a few hectic days of travel.
-Le Train du Chocolat had left the kids with a sugar high to last a lifetime and the journey back from Gstaad where we managed to book front row driver’s view seats on the train had me exceedingly jumping with excitement to the point that my hands and neck started to ache – old age you see – from continuously holding the camera and moving around to take photos.
+Le Train du Chocolat had left the kids with a sugar high to last a lifetime and the journey back from Gstaad, where we had managed to book front row driver’s view seats on the train, had me jumping with excitement to the point that my hands and neck started to ache – old age – from continuously holding the camera and moving around to take photos.

 As a result, my wife and I decided to treat the kids by letting them sleep till late and in doing so give ourselves a little break from our break.

-My thoughts from previous night were interrupted as I noticed that the flowers in the garden right across from us were in full bloom.
+My thoughts from the previous night were interrupted as I noticed that the flowers in the garden right across from us were in full bloom.
 I made a mental note to go there with my daughter and take some pictures.
-No use asking my son as he had made clear that no photograph of his was to be taken during the entire trip.
-Sometimes I pray that he truly is an old soul in this selfie obsessed world.
+No use asking my son.
+He had made clear that no photograph of his was to be taken during the entire trip.
+Sometimes I pray that he truly is an old soul in this selfie-obsessed world.

 It had rained the previous night and nature all around was bright and colourful, clean and smiling.

 Looking further below and I felt a warm fuzzy feeling as it dawned on me – once again – that I was surrounded by vineyards.
-A little patch stood there in-between the houses on the hill ready with grapes that were at the conception of their journey to become wine one day.
-How cool was that, I thought, a vineyard for your neighbor and a life where your very existence would eventually result in something so beautiful and appreciated the world over.
+A little patch lay in-between the houses on the hill, ready with grapes that were at the conception of their journey to become wine one day.
+How cool was that I thought, a vineyard for your neighbour and a life where your very existence would eventually result in something so beautiful and appreciated the world over.

-Just then, I heard my son call out for his mom, checking if we – or maybe only she – were still around.
+Just then, I heard my son call out for his mom, checking if we – or maybe, only she – were still around.
 We were.
-My daughter woken up by the noise my son was making made a mooing sound in irritation asking no one in particular to let her sleep.
+My daughter, who was woken up by the noise, made a mooing sound in irritation asking no one in particular to let her sleep.

-There’s a certain warmth and comfort in these morning activities and I couldn’t help but smile as I looked out once again, my hands still comfortable by the cup of coffee that I was savoring slowly.
+There’s a certain warmth and comfort in these morning activities, and I couldn’t help but smile as I looked out once again, my hands still comfortable by the cup of coffee that I was savouring slowly.

 The rain had been a reason of concern for the locals as the vineyards weren’t getting enough sunlight – essential at this time of the year – and wine growers had been working extra hard removing leaves on vines to allow the charitable rays of the sun penetrate through to the grapes.

-The boats on Lac Léman began to arrive and depart at regular intervals irrespective of the changing weather, bringing locals and tourists alike to and from Vevey, that Swiss town which is famous for being the headquarters of the giant conglomerate Nestle; Its massive offices, also noticeable from the window where I stood, dominated the waterfront just as its products dominate the world.
+The boats on Lac Léman began to arrive and depart at regular intervals, irrespective of the changing weather, bringing locals and tourists alike to and from Vevey – that Swiss town which is famous for being the headquarters of the giant conglomerate Nestle.
+The company’s massive offices, also noticeable from the window where I stood, dominated the waterfront just as its products dominate the world.

 I picked up the empty bottle of Triade – a beautiful and recommended local wine from Association Vinicole de Corseaux, made with three different grapes – along with the glasses that were a reminder of the fun we had had last night, and kept them for washing.
 Then I set out to make breakfast – my favourite meal – as there was still time before the curtains lifted for the next act of this grand view.

-For now though there is clarity in the sky and in my mind thanks to a full tummy and the wakefulness of the morning coffee.
-With the absence of clouds the scene becomes delectably dramatic as the snow capped mountains across Lac Léman, in France, come to sight, their grandeur evident.
+For now, there is clarity in the sky and in my mind, thanks to a full tummy and the wakefulness of the morning coffee.
+With the absence of clouds, the scene becomes delectably dramatic as the snow-capped mountains across Lac Léman, in France, come to sight, their grandeur evident.

 If I stretched my eyes to the extreme right, I could catch a glimpse of Évian – or what I thought was Évian – a town we planned to visit soon, famous for the expensive bottled water found the world over.